CSCfi/csc-user-guide/docs/data/sensitive-data/sd-landing.md

 !!!
 Note
     **Do you have any questions?
 Would you like to discuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
 Our team is here to help, and we offer direct support.

-Our user guide is currently undergoing improvements to provide you with an even better experience – thank you for your patience!
+This guide is currently undergoing improvements to provide you with an even better experience.

 <div class="quick-links-container">